-You should also be familiar with the administration of Java EE components that can participate in transactions, such as EJBs, JDBC data sources, and JMS.
+You should also be familiar with the administration of Java EE components that participate in transactions, such as EJBs, JDBC data sources, and JMS.

-Note: You can also use the WebLogic Scripting Tool (WLST; see Oracle Fusion Middleware Oracle WebLogic Scripting Tool) or JMX (see Oracle Fusion Middleware Developing Custom Management Utilities With JMX for Oracle WebLogic Server) to configure transaction-related settings.
+Note: You can also use the WebLogic Scripting Tool (WLST; see Oracle WebLogic Scripting Tool) or JMX (see Developing Custom Management Utilities With JMX for Oracle WebLogic Server) to configure transaction-related settings.